 It also plays a vital role in healthy detoxification and is associated with neuroprotective benefits through its antioxidant activity, as seen in a review from ASN Neuro.

-Intermittent fasting may be a simple way to support your health through the cellular adaptations that happen when the body is forced to go without nutrients.
-A conversation with your healthcare practitioner is always a good idea before starting, but IF provides a flexible framework to benefit from these changes without longer-term caloric deprivation.
+Intermittent fasting may be a way to support your health through the cellular adaptations that happen when the body goes without nutrients.
+A conversation with your healthcare practitioner is always a good idea before starting, but IF can provide a flexible framework to benefit from these changes without longer-term caloric deprivation.
 It’s important, also, to continue to meet the appropriate caloric intake requirements for your body during your eating window if you do practice IF.

 While everyone responds differently, and some will benefit from shorter or less frequent fasts, IF can be a simple, effective tool to add to your wellness practice.